.

 Easy Cultured Cashew Cream Cheese

-This cashew cream cheese is super easy to make and only requires two ingredients: cashews and rejuvelac.
+This cashew cream cheese is super easy to make and only requires two ingredients: cashews and a source of probiotics.
 You can make the rejuvelac yourself or pick it up from a health food store.
-Otherwise, use a vegan probiotic powder mixed with water.
+Otherwise, use a vegan probiotic powder

 Ingredients